 Gifts for Drummers

 If you have a drummer in your life, bless you.
-I’m right there with you and understand the excitement and yes, the hesitation of bringing a drum set into your home.
+I'm right there with you and understand the excitement and, of course, the hesitation of bringing a drum set into your home.

 Like I mentioned, I live with two drummers under my roof.